GustavoJST/CLID/README.md

 <div align="center">
     <h3 align="center">CLID</h3>

 A simple, Python based program for downloading/uploading Google Drive files and folders directly from the terminal.
+Windows/Linux compatible.

 For the Portuguese (pt-BR) version of this README, [click here](README-pt-br.md).